BigDataBeard/podcast/README.md

 # podcast
 this a transcription of our episodes.

-We plan to have some fun looking at the text for analytics purposes, maybe you will to?
+We plan to have some fun looking at the text for analytics purposes, maybe you will too?

 Feel free to use, please just attribute www.bigdatabeard.com in any works.